BnMcGn/gadgets/README.md

 #### Function
 #### Parameters: seq seq2
 Given two sequences, are they the same until one runs out?
 This function does not care which sequence contains the other.
-Use sequence-starts-with if you need something more specific.
+Use sequence-starts-with for more specific results.

 ## sequence-starts-with
 #### Function